Be careful how you talk to yourself… you are listening!

 - Begin today by noting and challenging your negative thoughts.
 The more you work on this the easier it becomes, and you will begin experiencing positive changes in your life.

-- As you begin registering your thoughts, take time to consider whether you have had a previous bad experience relating to your thought.
+- Take time to consider whether you have had a previous bad experience relating to your thoughts, as you begin registering them.
 Try to identify what the root cause was.

 - Remember that your mind creates the emotional state.
 This is because our default is to avoid pain but just because something has happened in a certain way before does not mean that it will happen the same way this time.
 Consistently challenge the negativity you feel relating to your thoughts.

-Find Power in Vulnerability: We hope this helps you to feel encouraged about making positive change and challenging negativity, but please remember you are human.
-Be kind to yourself and accept that it is okay to ask for help, to take some downtime … to make time for YOU.
+We hope this helps you to feel encouraged about making positive change and challenging negativity, but please remember you are human.
+Be kind to yourself and accept that it is okay to ask for help, to take some downtime and to make time for YOU.
 Self-care is important – treat yourself as you would a very dear friend.